top of page

 Over 20 years of providing Youth Programming

-Yellow Bird, is a non-profit organization, founded by Phillip Whiteman Jr. Northern Cheyenne Traditional Chief and Lynette Two Bulls, Oglala Lakota who is also the Executive Director.
-We are located on the beautiful Northern Cheyenne Homelands in Southeastern Montana.
+Yellow Bird, is a non-profit organization,serving the beautiful Northern Cheyenne People in Southeastern Montana.
 At the core of our organization are the youth and elders.
 These two age groups are crucial because they represent the future and the wisdom needed to carry on.
-We are comprised of a youth and elder advisory council and depend on volunteers for our programs.
+We have a youth and elder advisory council and depend on volunteers for our programs.

 We were honored to be an affiliate of Seventh Generation Fund for Indigenous Peoples, for ten years who provided technical support and fiscal management.
-Now, Yellow Bird its own 501c3 Non Profit Organization, continues to expand, grow and continues to deeply impact the community.
+Now Yellow Bird Life Ways, its own 501c3 Non Profit Organization, continues to expand, grow and deeply impact the community.

 YellowBirdLogo2019.png

-Yellow Bird was founded on the traditional principals of “reciprocity” and “giving back” to our community.
-Our original programming the Annual Fort Robinson Outbreak Spiritual 400 mile Run has become a venue for addressing historical trauma, wellness and youth leadership.
-Now, after 20 years of youth programming; Yellow Bird has grown to include Youth Leadership & Empowerment, Arts & Culture, Food Sovereignty, Wellness, Social Justice, Environmental Justice, and Community Empowerment and Development.
+Yellow Bird was founded on the traditional principles of “reciprocity” and “giving back” to our community.
+Our original programming, the Annual Fort Robinson Outbreak Spiritual 400 mile Run has become a venue for addressing historical trauma, wellness and youth leadership.
+Now, with nearly 30 years of youth programming; Yellow Bird has grown to include Youth Leadership & Empowerment, Arts & Culture Storytelling, Food Sovereignty, Health & Wellness, and Community Empowerment and Development.
+Our connection to the land is at the core of who we are.

 VIDEO: FOUNDERS HONORED WITH